NzdMich/Survey-Form/README.md

 # Survey-Form

-This is a gaming survey project
+This is a gaming survey I've done for the freecodecamp survey project

 You can visit the page live at the following URL: